s-abbas/robnptests/paper/paper.md

 # Summary
 The `robnptests` R package [@R22lang] is a compilation of two-sample tests selected by two criteria: The tests are (i) robust against outliers and (ii) (approximately) distribution free.
-Regarding the latter aspect, we implemented tests that keep an intended significance level and provide a reasonably high power, both  under a variety of continuous distributions.
+Criterion (ii) means that the implemented tests keep an intended significance level and provide a reasonably high power under a variety of continuous distributions.
 Robustness is achieved by using test statistics that are based on robust location and scale measures.

 In what follows, we give a brief description of the package's contents.
-More details can be found in the introductory vignette of the package, which can be called by `vignette("robnptests")`, and in the cited papers.
+More details can be found in the introductory vignette of the package, which can be opened by calling `vignette("robnptests")` in the R console, and in the cited papers.

 # Data situation
 We consider two samples of independent and identically distributed (i.i.d.) random variables $X_1, ..., X_m$ and $Y_1, ..., Y_n$, respectively.